-10 Most Important Meta Tags You Need to Know for SEO
+10 Most Important Meta Tags and HTML Elements You Need To Know For SEO

 - Versions of the same page with session IDs or other URL Parameters that do not affect the content.

-- Use canonical tag for near-duplicate pages carefully: if the two pages connected by a canonical tag differ too much in content, the search engine will simply disregard the tag.
+- Use canonical tags for near-duplicate pages carefully: If the two pages connected by a canonical tag differ too much in content, the search engine will simply disregard the tag.

-Schema markup is a specific technique of organizing the data on each of your webpages in a way that’s recognized by the search engines.
+Schema markup is a specific technique for organizing the data on each of your web pages in a way that search engines recognize.

 It’s a great feature to implement because it’s a real win-win.